fjcorona/spring-boot-user-endpoint/README.md

 You might think that the best would be for the table to have the same name as the class and that the fields should also have the same name as the properties and thus avoid these two optional annotations in our code.
 And maybe that is the best solution, but the difference of names has been made purposely for didactic purposes.

-For this annotation there is another point that I would like to emphasize, you can see that in addition to name, another parameter `nullable = false` is being sent, this is what results in the fields of our temporary table being created as `NOT NULL`.
+For this annotation there is another point that I would like to emphasize, you can see that in addition to name, another parameter `nullable = false` is being set, this is what results in the fields of our temporary table being created as `NOT NULL`.

 [![go-up](pictures/go-up.png)](#menu)